istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/upgrade-notes/index.md

 ## Upgrading in ambient mode with dry-run AuthorizationPolicy

-If you use dry-run AuthorizationPolicy and wish to enable this new feature, the upgrade to 1.29 includes some important considerations.
-Prior to Istio 1.29, ztunnel did not have any capability to handle dry-run AuthorizationPolicy.
+If you use dry-run `AuthorizationPolicy` and wish to enable this new feature, the upgrade to 1.29 includes some important considerations.
+Prior to Istio 1.29, ztunnel did not have any capability to handle dry-run `AuthorizationPolicy`.
 As a result, istiod would not send any dry-run policy to ztunnel.
-Istio 1.29 introduces experimental support for dry-run AuthorizationPolicy in ztunnel.
+Istio 1.29 introduces experimental support for dry-run `AuthorizationPolicy` in ztunnel.
 Setting `AMBIENT_ENABLE_DRY_RUN_AUTHORIZATION_POLICY=true` will cause istiod to begin sending dry-run policies to ztunnel, using a new field in xDS.
 A ztunnel below version 1.29 will not support this field.
 As a result, older ztunnels will fully enforce these policies, which is likely to produce an unexpected result.
 To ensure a smooth upgrade, it is important to ensure that all ztunnel proxies connecting to an istiod with this feature enabled are new enough to correctly handle these policies.

 ## Debug endpoint authorization enabled by default